 Christmas on a shoestring

-The pandemic has hit many of us hard in the pocket, but it’s still possible to have a joyful festive season without spending too much.
+The cost-of-living crisis has hit many of us hard in the pocket, but it’s still possible to have a joyful festive season without spending too much.

 We’ve put together some tips to help you save money this Christmas.